 I live for breakdowns, I'm stuck in the heyday of metalcore.
 Symphonic, progressive, and when I need to dumb it down...
 80's glam.
-Find me cooking, drinking or painting my nails.
+Will crowdsurf for beer.
 If I tell you my favorite band, you'll probably hate me.